LisaAnne/LocalizingMoments/README.md

 Please contact me if you find more videos are missing.
 I originally downloaded the videos provided in the YFCC100M dataset (2nd entry for lines in "video_licenses.txt"), but many of these links no longer work.
 The script I used to download the videos should work, but let me know if you run into any issues.
 If you have a better understanding of the FlickrAPI (or are familiar with YFCC100M) and know why I can no longer download videos using the original download links, let me know.

-You can view the Creative Commons licenses and all metadata in "video_licenses.txt".
+You can view the Creative Commons licenses in "video_licenses.txt".